glichtwark/XROMM-Visualisation/README.md

 # XROMM-Visualisation
 Matlab code and app for visualising data from XROMM system (https://www.xromm.org/), that has been processed using XMALab and Autoscoper.
 Optional visualisation of motion capture markers if co-registration transformation between x-ray and mocap systems is available.

+Downloadable executable can be installed via MyAppInstaller_web.exe file in the 'xromm_visualisation_app' --> 'For distribution' folder.

 ![alt text](https://github.com/glichtwark/XROMM-Visualisation/blob/main/application_screenshot.JPG)

 Installation: